What does DPO mean?

 How often should a DPO conduct data protection audits?

 There are no specified intervals for carrying out a data protection audit.
-A DPO should take into account various criteria such as the volume of personal data processed, categories of data, and the organizational needs to determine how often to conduct audits.
+A DPO should take into account various criteria such as the volume of personal data processed, categories of data, and the organisational needs to determine how often to conduct audits.

 What are the consequences of not appointing a DPO when required?